-Dog Bite Lawyer Chicago
+Dog Bite Lawyer in Northwest Suburbs

 Each year, millions of Americans are bitten by a dog or attacked by an animal.
 In fact, according to the U.S. Center for Disease Control and Prevention, about 4.5 million people are bitten by dogs each year, with half of those injured being children.
 Almost one in five people bitten by a dog need medical attention for dog bite injuries each year, and, in 2012, more than 27,000 people underwent reconstructive surgery as a result of dog bites.
+Luckily, Charles T. Newland and associates has the experienced dog bite lawyer that is here to help.

 If you or a loved one was injured in a dog bite or attack, you need a dog bite attorney who understands the applicable dog bite laws and will fight to get you the money damages you deserve.
-At Charles T. Newland & Associates, our Chicago personal injury lawyers are dedicated to helping accident and injury victims, including dog bite victims, obtain a dog bite settlement that adequately compensates them for their injuries and damages.
+At Charles T. Newland & Associates, our personal injury lawyers are dedicated to helping accident and injury victims, including dog bite victims, obtain a dog bite settlement that adequately compensates them for their injuries and damages.

 Get Compensation in a Dog Bite Lawsuit